Detecting null patterns in tensor data: Multiarrays

-producing a new tensor interpretation with axes $\{U_a\mid a\not\in A\}$.
-Figure~\ref{fig:viz-tensor} illustrates sequences of contractions for multiarray interpretations.
-Observe that contractions reduce the valence of the tensor but not necessarily the size of the data structure.
+Observe that partial evaluation produces a new tensor interpretation with modes $\{U_a : a\not\in A\}$.
+Figure~\ref{fig:viz-tensor} illustrates sequences of partial evaluations for the multiarray interpretations in equations~\eqref{def:tensor-product-interpretation} and~\eqref{def:multiarray-interpretation}.
+Observe that partial evaluations reduce the valence of the tensor but not necessarily the size of the data structure.